Roshan189/imdb-clone/README.md

 # imdb-clone
-This website contains complete design and functionality of imdb
+This website is a look a like of imdb and consist several faetures that are present in orginal one.